Do cars record data when there’s an accident?

 - Reconstruction of vehicle motion path:

-- Pre-crash data (speed, brake pedal, accelerator pedal, engine speed, other data, depending on OEM
+- Pre-crash data (speed, brake pedal, accelerator pedal, engine speed, steering wheel angle and other data, depending on OEM)

 - Event data (status ABS, status ESP, status RS systems, status airbag, tire pressure)